Marthyboo/clumsy-MCBE-Config/README.md

 __clumsy makes your network condition on Windows significantly worse, but in a managed and interactive manner.__

-Leveraging the awesome [WinDivert](http://reqrypt.org/windivert.html), clumsy stops living network packets and capture them, lag/drop/tamper/.. the packets on demand, then send them away.
-Whether you want to track down weird bugs related to broken network, or evaluate your application on poor connections, clumsy will come in handy:

 * No installation.
 * No need for proxy setup or code change in your application.